vlad-lazar/PersonalWebsite/src/posts/on-velocity-a-weekend-of-building.md

 You can see the final result at [connectomics.club](https://connectomics.club).
 This project, like my personal site, was a quick-turnaround effort that took only a few hours of development.
 The ability to deliver a custom, high-quality solution with such speed felt like a superpower.

-## Case Study 3: The Professional Portfolio - MihairRailean.site
+## Case Study 3: The Professional Portfolio - MihaiRailean.site

 The final project came from a conversation with another friend who was navigating the job market.
 He needed a modern portfolio to stand out from the crowd, showcasing not only his professional experience but also his photography and other interests.